 It was by faith that Abraham offered Isaac as a sacrifice when God was testing him.
 Abraham, who had received God’s promises, was ready to sacrifice his only son, Isaac, even though God had told him, “Isaac is the son through whom your descendants will be counted.”
 Abraham reasoned that if Isaac died, God was able to bring him back to life again.
 And in a sense, Abraham did receive his son back from the dead.
 [Hebrews 11:17-19 (NLT)]

-Faith takes steps knowing that a loving God has given the command and trusting that whatever the ending, it is all in God’s plan.
+Faith takes steps knowing that a loving God has given the command and trusting that whatever the result, it is God’s plan.
 I’ve never been asked to exercise the kind of faith shown by Abraham and the rest of the Bible’s heroes and I pray I never have to do so.
 I wonder how my faith would stand up at the door of a fiery furnace, the mouth of a lion’s den, in front of a soldier’s sword, facing an angry mob of unbelievers, or if told to sacrifice one of my children.
 Would I trust God with the outcome or would my faith crumble?
 Father, forgive me, but I just don’t know.

 Faith is not the belief that God will do what you want.
 It is the belief that God will do what is right.
 [Max Lucado]